 Students will consistently and regularly type the alphabet A-Z to develop letter recognition and basic keyboard literacy.

 Suitable for one or two 30-45 minute sessions weekly.
 Includes enrichment activities for differentiation and early finishers.

 Typically, the activities are short to medium duration of a few minutes to several minutes each.

 Expect times to vary according to student readiness.

-Add, subract, or repeat activities as needed.
+Add, subtract, or repeat activities as needed.

-Kinder Computer Lessons - Complete 9 Week Plan, Qtr.
+Kinder Tech Lessons - Recommendations, Qtr.
 3:

 Consider making keyboard skills a weekly priority, as this is the foundation for word processing and presentation skills going forward.

 If you need additional material, repeat prioritized material for gaining skill mastery or supplement with the enrichment activities at the bottom of this page.

 Be patient.
 Since these activities are online, students need browser skills, mouse skills, and keyboard skills.
 Be prepared to provide plenty of demonstrations, guided practice, repetition, and assistance.